duarterocha17/Experimental_Volume_Of_Droplet/README.md

 ### Examples

-`main.py` is adjusted to run on a loop for 4 different cases, associated with the 4 main directories `Water_nozzleCirc`, `Water_nozzleQuad`, `Water_nozzleTri` and `Water_nozzleCurv`, which have images associated to measurements on a circular, a square, a triangular and a curvilinear tringle nozzles, each with several flow rates measurements.
+`main.py` is adjusted to run on a loop for 4 different cases, corresponing to the 4 main directories `Water_nozzleCirc`, `Water_nozzleQuad`, `Water_nozzleTri` and `Water_nozzleCurv` (inside `water` folder), which have images associated to measurements on a circular, a square, a triangular and a curvilinear tringle nozzles, each with several flow rates measurements.

-Its results are stored in the `results` folder in each one of these main directories.
+Its results are stored in the `results` folder in each one of these main directories, which can be seen in this repository.